d3dc/react-flying-saucer/README.md

 # react-flying-saucer

+> The aliens aren't in the bikeshed.

 A zero-config way to write functional react apps that scale.

 **features:**

 - All the batteries are included
-- Just use decorated react components as feature modules
+- Compose features as declarative React Components
 - opinionated syntax from [babel-preset-techno-babel](https://github.com/d3dc/babel-preset-techno-babel)
 - dispatch changes through redux to encapsulated [rematch models](https://rematch.gitbooks.io/rematch/docs/api.html#models)
 - memoize updating from your redux state using [rematch selectors](https://rematch.gitbooks.io/rematch/plugins/select/)